-The CASMACAT project will build the next generation translator's workbench to improve productivity, quality, and work practices in the translation industry.
+The CASMACAT project builds the next generation translator's workbench to improve productivity, quality, and work practices in the translation industry.

-We will carry out cognitive studies of actual unaltered translator behaviour based on key logging and eye tracking.
-The acquired data will be examined for how interfaces with enriched information are used, to determine translator types and styles, and to build a cognitive model of the translation process.
+We carry out cognitive studies of actual unaltered translator behaviour based on key logging and eye tracking.
+The acquired data is examined for how interfaces with enriched information are used, to determine translator types and styles, and to build a cognitive model of the translation process.

-Based on insights gained in the cognitive studies, we will develop novel types of assistance to human translators and integrate them into a new workbench, consisting of an editor, a server, and analysis and visualisation tools.
-The workbench will be designed in a modular fashion and can be combined with existing computer aided translation tools.
+Based on insights gained in the cognitive studies, we develop novel types of assistance to human translators and integrate them into a new workbench, consisting of an editor, a server, and analysis and visualisation tools.
+The workbench is designed in a modular fashion and can be combined with existing computer aided translation tools.

-We will develop new types of assistance along the following lines:
+We develop new types of assistance along the following lines: